charlielee/charlielee.github.io/README.md

 #### post

 Creates a page with the page's author and date of creation displayed.
-If an `img` is specified it will displayed behind the title.

 ```yaml
 ---